-REWARDS: We believe students who choose to follow these rules should be recognized for exhibiting responsible behavior.
-We do this through our weekly Top Flight Awards, and our Monthly and Trimester Awards programs.
+REWARDS: Students who follow these rules should be recognized for responsible behavior.
+We do this through our weekly Top Flight Awards and Monthly and Trimester Awards programs.
+Eagle Canyon Staff use PBIS Rewards to recognize students with Top Flight Awards.
+Visit the PBIS Rewards app on your child's ClassLink to learn more.
 Please refer to the Awards Program section for an explanation of the various Eagle Canyon awards.

-CONSEQUENCES: We like to work as often as possible on the positive side of discipline, using old-fashioned compliments and praise for students that are doing the right thing - the

-"catch them being good attitude" which goes a long way toward positive classroom environment and good behavior.
+CONSEQUENCES: We like to work on the positive side of discipline as often as possible, using old-fashioned compliments and praise for students doing the right thing - the "catch them being good attitude," which goes a long way toward a positive classroom environment and good behavior.
 Children and adults of all ages respond to encouragement and a good word.
 However, we believe negative consequences are necessary for some students to ensure rules are followed.

 Our school has a policy of progressive discipline.
-The first infraction may consist of a warning, pulled card or a time-out.
-Continued infractions of the rule apply progressive consequences such as note or phone call home, or lost recesses.
-An office referral will be made when the teacher has reached the end of their progressive discipline plan. however, some severe acts of disobedience or serious misbehavior may earn an office referral immediately.
+The first infraction may include a warning, pulled card, or a time-out.
+Continued rule infractions apply progressive consequences such as a note, phone call home, or lost recess.
+An office referral will be made when the teacher has reached the end of their progressive discipline plan.
+However, severe disobedience or serious misbehavior may earn an office referral immediately.
 Please refer to the linked Eagle Canyon Elementary Discipline Flowchart and Behavior Definitions for further explanation:

-Eagle Canyon Discipline Flowchart Behavior Definitions
+Eagle Canyon Discipline Flowchart

+Behavior Definitions

-Parents and students can request for assistance to receive support through our Multi-Tiered Systems of Support by clicking on the appropriate link below:
+Parents and students can request assistance to receive support through our Multi-Tiered Systems of Support by clicking on the appropriate link below:

-Parent Request for Assistance Student Request for Assistance
+Parent and Student Request for Assistance

-Severe acts of disobedience may result in suspension or a recommendation for expulsionper the District Behavior Code included in the Parent Information Packet (copies also available in the school office).
+Severe acts of disobedience may result in suspension or a recommendation for expulsion per the District Behavior Code included in the Parent Information Packet (copies also available in the school office).

-PROBLEM SOLVING TECHNIQUES: Many of the minor disagreements that occur on the playground ("You stepped out", "The ball was on the line", etc.) can be settled by students who have been taught to use "Rock-Paper-Scissors" to solve disputes and through using the strategies students learn in the Second Step Curriculum.
+PROBLEM-SOLVING TECHNIQUES: Many of the minor disagreements that occur on the playground ("You stepped out," "The ball was on the line," etc.) can be settled by students who have been taught to use "Rock-Paper-Scissors" to solve disputes and through using the strategies students learn in the Second Step Curriculum.
 This keeps students from losing fun time at recess and also helps them to be problem-solvers.
 The following techniques for solving interaction problems have been taught and reinforced with students:

 - 1. TALK to the other person.
-Tell them, "Please don't do that, it bothers me." - 2.
+Tell them, "Please don't do that; it bothers me." - 2.
 WALK away.
-If the other person persists, tell them again, "Please don't do that, it bothers me", and walk away. - 3.
+If the other person persists, tell them, "Please don't do that; it bothers me," and walk away. - 3.
 TELL an adult.
 If the child is followed, he/she is to walk directly to an adult supervisor for help.
 If a child needs to WALK more than 2 days in a row or has continued problems with the same person, they must tell an adult.

 In the event of a severe problem, e.g., hitting, kicking, etc., the child is to go directly to an adult for help and skip steps 1 and 2.
-Children should never attempt to break up fights, but they should go directly to an adult for help.
+Children should never attempt to break up fights but should go directly to an adult for help.

-PROGRESS REPORTS/STANDARDS-BASED REPORT CARDS: Mid-term progress reports provide an additional communication link with parents concerning the progress of their child.
+PROGRESS REPORTS/STANDARDS-BASED REPORT CARDS: Mid-term progress reports provide an additional communication link with parents concerning their child's progress.
 See calendar for dates.
-Also see: Ed.
+Also, see Ed.
 Code 49067, CVUSD Board Policy 908.01.
-In accordance with Educational Code 49076 a signature is required by a parent for a student to hand-carry his/her report card/progress report home.
+Following Educational Code 49076, a signature is required by a parent for a student to hand-carry his/her report card/progress report home.